LagoLunatic/DSVEdit/README.txt

 Then you can edit these images however you want, but remember the total number of colors shared throughout these images can't be more than the size of the palette.
 When you're done editing them click Generate palette from file(s), hold down Ctrl or Shift and select all the files you exported.
 This will make a new palette from the colors used in these edited images.
 Finally click Import GFX to import all the modified images.

+### How to edit sprites

+A "sprite" in DSVEdit terms is a combination of one or more images, palettes, and hitboxes arranged into various frames, which may also be animated.
+Enemies, objects, weapons, skills, players, menus, etc, all use sprites.

+In order to edit a sprite, first open Tools -> Sprite Editor, and locate the sprite you want to edit.
+Although the sprite editor itself has limited editing abilities, it's better to use an external program called darkFunction Editor: http://darkfunction.com/editor/
+Once you have installed darkFunction, click "Export to darkFunction" in the sprite editor and DSVEdit will convert the selected sprite to darkFunction's format and save them to the ./darkfunction_sprites folder.
+You can then open the sprite up in darkFunction to edit it.

+DSVEdit will have exported two different files:
+The file with the .sprites extension defines the various parts of the image you have to work with.
+When opening this in darkFunction, make sure you select "Define sprites", not "Combine images".
+The file with the .anim extension defines the animations and unanimated frames in this sprite.

+After editing the exported files in darkFunction, first make sure to save your changes by pressing Ctrl+S in darkFunction.
+Then go back to the sprite editor in DSVEdit and click "Import from darkFunction".
+You should now see the changes you made reflected in DSVEdit.

+Note: Currently DSVEdit's darkFunction exporter/importer only supports sprites in standalone files - ones that have both a pointer and a filename in the "Sprite file" field, like this: 021155E0 (/so/p_zombi.dat)
+Compiled sprites, the ones with only a pointer in the "Sprite file" field and no filename, are not yet supported, but a future version of DSVEdit may support these as well.

 ### Running from source